I recently came across a friend at my son’s school sports fields.

 Welcome to the tribe, girlfriend.

 There are two things that I’ve learned from being a mother of only boys.
-To avoid being a very lonely mother, it is essential to take an interest in the things that your sons love.
+To avoid being a very lonely mother, it is essential to take an interest in the things your sons love.

-It doesn’t mean that you give up on your own passions.
+It doesn’t mean you give up on your own passions.
 I periodically drag my children to art exhibitions and am always surprised – firstly at how much they complain, and then how much they actually retain from the experience.

 But I rarely miss one of their games.
 I love to share their highs and lows, and sport is the one thing they are happy to talk about!